Hobart–Syracuse lacrosse rivalry: Recent Years (1995 to Present)

 Under coach B.J.
 O'Hara, the Statesmen would begin their first season in Division I in 1995 with three more championships in tow after the departure of Urick.
 The 1995 game featured renewed energy and fervor, as the #4 Orange nipped the #18 Statesmen 18 to 17 in what would be the highest scoring game until the 2020 edition.
 The game would be a ranked affair for four of five meetings, highlighted by another narrow Syracuse win in 1997, an overtime result.
 Nonetheless, Hobart was unable to knock off the Orange during this stretch, as they made their first four appearances in the Division I tournament.

 Syracuse edged past a ranked Hobart yet again in the 91st meeting but the following year, the Statesmen would snap the streak on the road, pulling out a 9–8 victory, their first since 1986.
-Two years later, in 2008, the annual series was almost cancelled by a decision from Hobart's Board of Trustees, which voted to reclassify back to Division III.
+Two years later, in 2008, the annual series was almost cancelled by a decision from Hobart's board of trustees, which voted to reclassify back to Division III.
 Emotional resistance from alumni halted the process and Hobart chose to remain at Division I in men's lacrosse.

 Hobart would again defeat Syracuse in 2013, the 99th meeting in the rivalry's storied history.
 The Orange would go on to finish the season as the national runner-up.
 However, the 100th would go the way of Syracuse.
 Five years later, the game would be a ranked matchup again, with Syracuse topping the Statesmen 17 to 5.
-Since Hobart's most recent victory in 2013, Syracuse has won the last seven to extend its series lead to 78–26–2.
+Since Hobart's most recent victory in 2013, Syracuse has won the last ten to extend its series lead to 81–26–2.
 Nonetheless, the game usually remains a competitive fixture, as current Orange coach John Desko describes it as a "throw the records right out the window [type of game.]
 They always play well against Syracuse."

 Rival Accomplishments

-The following summarizes the accomplishments of the two programs.
+The following summarizes the accomplishments of the two programs as of 2020 season.